By Noel Paine

 It is called a trail shoe but I would take this with a grain of salt.
 Its not a technical trail shoe (in my opinion), so test it out on the trail you run on and see if its good enough.

-If you already train in the Saucony Triumph, this is simply a waterproof version that uses a Gore-Tex upper to keep feet dry.
+If you have already trained in the Saucony Ride, this is simply a waterproof version that uses a Gore-Tex upper to keep feet dry.

 Remember as well that sometimes the waterproof upper on running shoes can make them a bit warmer.